The Great American Baking Show season 1: Episode 2: Cake

 Festive holiday bakes continued in the tent as bakers had two hours to create a yule log sponge cake with a sweet filling of their choice.
 The technical bake was based on the recipe of Johnny Iuzzini's tiramisu cake with ladyfinger crisps.
 For the final showstopper bake, the bakers created a "Twelve Days of Christmas" fruitcake that revolved around one of the verses from the traditional Christmas carol.

 Episode 3: Pastry

-In the quarterfinals, the bakers created two batches of breakfast pastries with any holiday flavor of their choosing.
+In the semifinals, the bakers created two batches of breakfast pastries with any holiday flavor of their choosing.
 The technical tested the skills of the remaining bakers in Mary Berry's Christmas fruit tart.
 For the final pastry bake, the bakers created a centerpiece made from cream puffs and pastry pieces for a spot in the final three.

 Episode 4: Final

 The final three begun with the signature bake, a holiday pie, to be baked under two-and-a-half hours.
 The pie also had to be accompanied with a delectable sauce on the side.
 In the technical, the bakers baked a candy cane-shaped bread with delicate icing and fruit.
 The final showstopper of the season lasted five hours, as bakers built up to make a three-dimensional presents cake.